Texas Health and Human Services

 Content begins here

-Texas law states that a mother can breastfeed her baby anywhere she is allowed to be.
+Texas law states that a mom can breastfeed her baby anywhere she is allowed to be.
+Consider carrying a wallet-sized card of the law with you in case you are ever asked to stop breastfeeding or move to a different location.

-Public Employers Must Give Break Time and Private Space.
+Employers Must Give Break Time and Private Space

-Texas government code Chapter 619 requires that public employers (state, county, or city governmental institutions, school districts, etc.) provide mothers a place to pump, other than a multiple user bathroom, as well as break time to do so.
-Employers may not suspend, fire, or discriminate against an employee for using these rights.
+Texas government code Chapter 619 supports the PUMP for Nursing Mothers Act and requires these accommodations from all public employers in Texas.
+This includes state, county, or city governmental institutions, public universities and school districts.
+Public employers in Texas may not suspend, fire or discriminate against an employee for using these rights.

 The Texas legislature created the Texas Mother-Friendly Worksite designation to recognize public and private businesses that support breastfeeding.